aws-solutions-library-samples/breweries-sitewise-simulator/README.md

 5. Create an Edge Device (Ubuntu 20.04 or 18.04, Red Hat Enterprise Linux (RHEL) 8, or Amazon Linux 2) to host AWS IoT SiteWise Edge  gateway.

-6. Create and deploy the AWS IoT SiteWise Edge gateway to the Edge Device, please use this URL for reference - https://docs.aws.amazon.com/iot-sitewise/latest/userguide/configure-gateway-ggv2.html.
+6. Create and deploy the AWS IoT SiteWise Edge gateway to the Edge Device (see step 5 above), please use this URL for reference - https://docs.aws.amazon.com/iot-sitewise/latest/userguide/configure-gateway-ggv2.html.
 The Data processing pack is not required.